Skip to content

 response = await agent.run("How many orders did customer u-42 place last month?")

 The agent sees a system-prompt blurb listing db-ops plus its description.
-If it decides the question matches, it calls load_skill("db-ops") to pull content, then read_skill_resource("db-ops", "schema") to see the schema — neither is in the initial prompt.
+If it decides the question matches, it calls load_skill("db-ops") to pull instructions, then read_skill_resource("db-ops", "schema") to see the schema — neither is in the initial prompt.

 Resources can be callables — useful when content changes per request or is expensive to build upfront: